Chapter 37

 "[4] Jesus answered, "It is written: 'Man does not live on bread alone, but on every word that comes from the mouth of God.'""

-To see this, let us read what in effect we are doing when we properly observe the Lord’s Supper,
+Let us review what occurs when we properly observe the Lord’s Supper,

 1 Corinthians 10:15-16